Tips and Tools

 13. Q: How do I submit funds after my event?

 A: You’ll find an Event Summary form in your participant centre.
 Please complete this form and return to the Alzheimer Society of B.C. along with your event revenue.
-Please record all donations with donor names and complete addresses on a Pledge Form and include that as well.
+Please record all donations with donor names and complete addresses on our Pledge Form and send to us as well.
 Cheques should be made out to the Alzheimer Society of B.C.
 The Society requires post-event accounting for revenue and expenditures, any gaming activities and to receive funds within one month after the completion of the event.
 You can drop funds off in person or mail them to Alzheimer Society of B.C.
 300 828 West 8th Avenue, Vancouver, B.C.
 V5Z 1E2.
 Please remember to include the name of your event as well as the name and contact information for the event organizer.

 14. Q: How do I ensure my donors receive a tax receipt?